-Do you have a clear vision of where you're heading with your life, career or business?
-Are things you've been wanting to do, accomplish, start, master, acquire or achieve?
+Do you have a clear vision of where you're heading with your life, career, or business?
+Are things you've wanted to do, accomplish, start, master, acquire, or achieve?
 If you've struggled year after year in meeting your stated objectives, my guess is you've not done a vision board.

 If there’s one thing that keeps people stuck, it’s a lack of clarity.

 The truth is, with ambiguous “goals” such as these, in five or ten years, you’ll still be stuck right where you’re at today.

 But with a little clarity, you can achieve any goal you can conceive—and even some you haven't dared dream.
 The first step is to get a clear and definitive idea of what you want.
 While that sounds like an easy feat, it's one of the things few people master for various reasons.

 I mean, how often do we really allow ourselves space and time to dream and to look beyond what we have to do or get done at the moment?